SwarfegaGit/ParseWiggleData/README.md

 }
 ````
 This above will create a new function called ParseWiggleData which can be used to scrape/parse items on wiggle.co.uk.
+First off, browse to the item you wish to parse in your web browser.
+Copy the URL and use it with the Uri property in PowerShell.
 Example:

 ````powershell
 PS C:\Users> ParseWiggleData -Uri 'https://www.wiggle.co.uk/dhb-windproof-cycling-gloves'